ipspace/netlab/docs/labs/clab.md

 # Using Containerlab with *netlab*

-[Containerlab](https://containerlab.srlinux.dev/) is a Linux-based container orchestration system focused on creating virtual network topologies.
+[Containerlab](https://containerlab.srlinux.dev/) is a Linux-based container orchestration system that creates virtual network topologies using containers as network devices.
 To use it:

-* Follow the [containerlab installation guide](https://containerlab.srlinux.dev/install/) or use **[netlab install containerlab](../netlab/install.md)** on Ubuntu.
+* Use **[netlab install containerlab](../netlab/install.md)** on Ubuntu, or follow the [containerlab installation guide](https://containerlab.srlinux.dev/install/) on other Linux distributions.
 * Install network device container images
 * Create [lab topology file](../topology-overview.md).
 Use `provider: clab` in lab topology to select the *containerlab* virtualization provider.
 * Start the lab with **[netlab up](../netlab/up.md)**